 Davis Instruments Logo Permissions & Guidelines

-Although we’d like to accommodate all the requests we receive for our logos, we are passionate about protecting the reputation of our brand as a leader in manufacturing and selling quality Automotive and Weather equipment and Marine accessories.
+Although we’d like to accommodate all the requests we receive for our logos, we are passionate about protecting the reputation of our brand as a leader in manufacturing and selling quality Weather equipment and Marine accessories.
 We allow use of the Davis logo by express permission only.

 When do I need permission to use Davis brand logos/images?

 Because we are passionate about protecting the reputation of our brands, we are very careful about how our trademarks, logos, web pages, screenshots or other distinctive features, are used.
 It is never okay for any of our brand features to be altered, edited or misrepresented.

 All of our trademarks, logos, web pages, screen shots and other distinctive features (“Davis Brand Features”) are protected by applicable trademark, copyright and other intellectual property laws.
 If you would like to use any Davis brand features on your website, in an ad, in an article or book, or reproduce them anywhere else, you may need to first receive permission from Davis.
 We’ve tried to make this process as painless as possible.

 One instance when you don’t need to ask our permission is when you want to use a standard, unaltered Davis screenshot in a print (book, magazine, journal, newspaper) or electronic (web page, DVD, Blu Ray, CD) format for an instructive or illustrative purpose.
 This must be an unaltered–meaning there are no graphics, photos, or advertising copy superimposed on the screenshot you plan to use, nor have you changed the look of the image in any way–image from most of our products (see special cases below).
 Examples of instructive or illustrative purposes are: using a screenshot of a Davis product page to show where the document links are located or using a screenshot of an Product Search page to illustrate how to conduct a search.